 - Sylvan Lake Shore Trail (Rated: Easy) PRO TIP: Check out Sylvan Lake Lodge

 - Calkin’s Draw (Rated: Moderate)

 There are so many different hikes to choose from just within Custer State Park, imagine what the rest of South Dakota holds!
-Custer State Park is one of the top ten best wildlife destinations in the world.
+Custer State Park is one of the top ten wildlife destinations in the world.
 The abundant wildlife is hard to believe at times.

 On your hikes, you will be able to spot and are not limited to: bison, deer, pronghorn, mountain goats, elk, coyotes, bighorn sheep, a variety of birds, turkey, and prairie dogs.
 Bring your binoculars, because you wouldn’t want to get close to some of those big animals!